simonevaccari/machine-learning-process/docs/index.md

 * Simple, low-code performance tracking with autologging
 * State-of-the-art UI for model analysis and comparison

-### STAC Endpoint
+### STAC & DuckDB

-* Serves as the primary data source, providing geospatial data in a standardized format.
+* Acts as the primary data source by providing geospatial data in a standardized format.
+The STAC collection includes references to the EUROSAT benchmark dataset, which can be queried using DuckDB.

 ## High-Level Architecture